Mycaeli/WEM_23/README.md

 Interest

-We want to develop a loopstation
+We want to develop a loopstation that would allow people to create beats on a 4 times compass